-- Reviewed By Priyanka Bhattacharjee, is a licensed and practicing Clinical Psychologist based in India, who has been working very closely with a variety of mental health issues across different age groups for the past 7 years.
-Working for the cause of mental health is her passion, and primarily advocates for primary prevention and early intervention.
-Her professional interest areas include diagnosis and therapy for Addiction, Personality Disorders, Mood and Affective Disorders, Children and Adolescents’ Mental Health, Couple Intervention, and Workplace Mental Health issues.
+- Reviewed By Priyanka Bhattacharjee, she is a licensed and practicing Clinical Psychologist based in India who has been working very closely with a variety of mental health issues across different age groups for the past 7 years.
+Working for the cause of mental health is her passion, and she primarily advocates for primary prevention and early intervention.
+Her professional interests include diagnosis and therapy for Addiction, Personality Disorders, Mood and Affective Disorders, Children and Adolescents Mental Health, Couple Intervention, and Workplace Mental Health issues.

 What is female masturbation?

-Masturbation or female masturbation in particular is the self-stimulation of the genitals using fingers or toys for stimulation; the vulva that is the external part of the female genitalia (most commonly and inaccurately called the vagina), the clitoris or the seat of all female pleasure, as I’d like to call it and the vaginal opening through which fingering and commonly penetrative sex is experienced.
+Masturbation, or female masturbation in particular, is the self-stimulation of the genitals using fingers or toys for stimulation; the vulva is the external part of the female genitalia (most commonly and inaccurately called the vagina), the clitoris or the seat of all female pleasure, as I’d like to call it and the vaginal opening through which fingering and commonly penetrative sex is experienced.

-Now that we have a common understanding on the scientific definition of female masturbation, let’s get into nitty-gritty!
+Now that we have a common understanding of the scientific definition of female masturbation let’s get into the nitty-gritty!

 Female Masturbation and Sexual Wellness

 This taboo caused a sense of deep-rooted guilt and shame among women who masturbate.
-Sometimes to open your sexual journey to wellness and health there has to be a release of this systemic guilt placed on women’s pleasure.
+Sometimes to open your sexual journey to wellness and reproductive health, there has to be a release of this systemic guilt placed on women’s pleasure.

-Now a days female masturbation is seen as a quick fix to many issues.
-Sexologists and many doctors even recommend female masturbation.
-Let’s break that down shall we.
+Nowadays, female masturbation is seen as a quick fix to many issues.
+Sexologists and many doctors give medical advice to practice female masturbation.
+Let’s break that down, shall we?

-On days where you are not quite feeling the best and all you do is worry and stress out, masturbating might help.
-It gives a feeling of euphoria, a rush of emotions and a wave of peace and relaxation, sounds like a vacation doesn’t it!
+On days when you are not quite feeling the best, and all you do is worry and stress out, masturbating might help reduce stress.
+It gives a feeling of euphoria, a rush of emotions, and a wave of peace and relaxation; it sounds like a vacation, doesn’t it?

 - It releases the feel-good trio of hormones: Dopamine (reward hormone), Serotonin (happy hormone) and Oxytocin (love hormone)

-- It causes an increased heart rate and blood rushes to the female genitals that causes the clitoris and the vulva to enlarge.
+- It causes an increased heart rate and blood rushes to the female genitals causing the clitoris and the vulva to enlarge.